 [7.14] No unit may attack more than once per Combat Phase, and no Enemy unit may be attacked more than once per Combat Phase.

-[7.15] Non-Artillery units may attack only if in a hex adjacent to the defending unit.
+[7.15] Non-Artillery units may only attack if in a hex adjacent to the defending unit(s).